Agent Architecture / Foundation

 Thesis

 What is an Agent Harness?
-(And How We Built One) teaches a practical agent architecture move: This video defines an agent harness as the infrastructure control layer around a model and then walks through building one with the Strands TypeScript SDK that monitors OpenAI's changelog and files GitHub issues using four tools steered entirely by descriptions.
+(And How We Built One) teaches a practical agent harness move: This video defines an agent harness as the infrastructure control layer around a model and then walks through building one with the Strands TypeScript SDK that monitors OpenAI's changelog and files GitHub issues using four tools steered entirely by descriptions.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.